machuPikacchuBTC/bitcoin/thoughts.md

 If you want to secure something important online then finding a way to leverage the data on the bitcoin blockchain is your best bet.

-## Spam filter

-Hate spam?
-One of the principles of bitcoin, [proof of work](https://en.wikipedia.org/wiki/Proof_of_work) was invented to tackle spam.
-Since there's finitely many bitcoin, if you require people to pay in bitcoin (which is programmable money) then you can rest assured the spammers can't go on indefinitely.
-Even if they try, you'll get paid handsomely for it.

-It's an economic spam filter as well.
-In order to acquire bitcoin you have to either mine it (which costs a lot of energy) or you have to trade something else of value for it.
-There are no shortcuts.
-If you spend your bitcoin then you should be sure you're getting value out of the purchase.

 ## AI

 Scared of AI taking your job?
 Well, if you have a currency that appreciates over time then AI is working _for you_ rather than _against you_.